-If one is researching an historical subject, such as family or town history, old photographs are one type of primary document that yields information about people, events, culture, and places.
-Armed with a set of questions, a researcher can glean information that complements, fills in, and enriches the written record.
+If one is researching an historical subject, old photographs are primary documents that yield information about people, events, and places.
+Armed with a set of questions, a researcher can glean information that complements, fills in, or augments the written record.